Albinism: In reptiles

 Many reptiles labeled as albino are, in fact, not completely lacking in all colour pigments.
 They are actually amelanistic, not albino.
 Reptiles often possess at least two pigments.
 Among the most common are xanthin (yellow) and erythrin (red).
 An amelanistic reptile therefore, may still have pale yellow, orange, or red pigmentation.

-The California Academy of Science, in the Steinhart Aquarium, as of 2015, has on display an albino American alligator named "Claude".
+The California Academy of Sciences, in the Steinhart Aquarium, as of 2015, has on display an albino American alligator named "Claude".
 The alligator is partially blind because of lack of pigment in its eyes.
 The albino alligator hatched from the egg in 1995 in Florida, and was brought to the academy in 2008.
 This alligator would not have survived in the wild because its whiteness would have made it too easy a prey object.
 The only known albino alligators are in captivity.
 While extremely rare, white-coloured crocodiles and alligators do exist in other places.
 However, most of these animals are leucistic given that they have a general loss of pigmentation with some colour tinges remaining on their bodies although looking at first like other albino creatures, thus creating the misconception that the reptiles are albino themselves when they are not.
 Four such alligators are kept at the Gatorland theme park in the U.S. state of Florida.
 In Australia, a crocodile believed to be "part-albino" and nicknamed by people in the area as "Michael Jackson", attacked and killed a man.